covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 - Supported data ingestion methods
 - Supported data extract mechanisms including Airlock approved exports and transfers between Workspaces.

-4\.
+3\.
 Keep your allocated username and password secure, not disclose them to anyone else, and not allow anyone else to use them.

-5\.
+4\.
 Log out or lock your screen if you leave your workstation unattended for any length of time.

-6\.
-Ensure that your use of the Service does not breach the COVID-19 [fair usage policy](https://knowledgebase.aridhia.io/article/aridhia-dre-fair-usage-policy/)
+5\.
+5. Ensure that your use of the Covid-19 Workbench does not breach the COVID-19 [fair usage policy](https://knowledgebase.aridhia.io/article/aridhia-dre-fair-usage-policy/).

 ## Updates to these Terms of Use